 Hyatt: 60,000 point signup bonus

-Or they might compare the 50,000 points you can earn with a new Chase Sapphire Preferred or Chase Sapphire Reserve card against a 50,000 point signup bonus from a Bank of America Premium Rewards credit card and think they are the same.
+Or they might compare the 100,000 points you can earn with a new Chase Sapphire Preferred or 60,000 from a Chase Sapphire Reserve card against a 50,000 point signup bonus from a Bank of America Premium Rewards credit card and think they are the same.

 So let’s get one thing out of the way.